jdmichaud/observable/README.md

 # Subject extension

-In addition to the interfaces as described in the tc-39 extension, more convenient interfaces are proposed as the `Subject`:
+In addition to the interfaces as described in the tc-39 proposal, more convenient interfaces are proposed as the `Subject`:
 ```javascript
 const subject = new Subject();